Get Your Coffee Fix At 8 Of Auckland’s Best Cafés

 1 / 8

-Established in Ponsonby in 1992, Atomic was a trailblazer of the third-wave coffee scene in NZ.
+Established in Ponsonby in 1992, Atomic was a trailblazer of the third-wave coffee scene in NZ, one of the early great Auckland cafés.
 A generation later, its reputation perseveres as one of the most sought-after roasters and retailers in the country, supplying many of the country’s best coffee haunts in Auckland and beyond.

 Check out the HQ at Kingsland for seasonal and single-origin heaven, or one of the brand’s four city pit-stops on Shortland Street, Parnell Road, Wynyard Quarter, and the spruce Rocket Espresso pop-up collab in Ponsonby.